psychebomb/Bayonetta/README.md

 - Buffs are handled a little akwardly for non-host multiplayer users, causing some issues with punish attack invul and some witch time effects

 ## Todo
-- Effects
+- Extra skins
-- Extra Skins
+- Extra skills
+- Polish VFX
 - Other secret stuff

 ## Credits